 - 4.1 This is best practice, integral part of risk management and management's responsibility.
 It cannot be relegated to a one time static process.
-The department is operating within a dynamic environment with constant political changes.
+The Department is operating within a dynamic environment with constant political changes.
 It is therefore prudent for management to consider risk identification as ongoing and continuous - Strategic Risks: These are risks emanating from the strategic choices made by the department and they will also appear on the departmental strategic plan. - Operational Risks: These are the risks that will be identified by employees and they should be repeated when changes occur or at least once a year to identify new and emerging risks. - Fraud Risks: These risks should also be identified by internal and external stakeholders

-- 4.2 Ask following questions: What are the threats relative to the achievement of a specific objective? - 4.2.1 Two main approaches are (1).
+- 4.2 Ask the following questions: What are the threats relative to the achievement of a specific objective? - 4.2.1 Two main approaches are (1).
 Exposures and (2).
-The environment. - (1) Exposure = Total Rand-value at risk without regard to the probability for negative events. - (2) The environment = It deals with the interactions of agents or hazards, humans, and ecological resources. - 4.2.2 Focus on the asset at risk (what was put to work by management)?
+The environment. - (1) Exposure = Total Rand-value at risk without regard to the probability for negative events. - 4.2.2 Focus on the asset at risk (what was put to work by management)?
 Consider the size, type, probability and location.
 Think of what can be exposed e.g. people, money, assets, intellectual property, business name and reputation, going concern, individual reputation, embarrassment and other.
 Note that all the above are internal risks for which the department has direct control thereupon. - 4.2.3 Specific inherent risks: it covers the following; Competence of employees, Complexity of business, adequacy of information systems and activity specific